 How to Use Essential Oils

-with Four Applications
+with Four Applications Methods

 Learning how to use essential oils does NOT have to be overwhelming.
 This handy little PDF has been created to demystify the ways in which to use essential oils.

 In this article I want to describe to you the four basic applications of essential oil uses and a few very simple guidelines that can make your incorporation of these incredible oils easy and safe.

-First, the guidelines:
+First, those guidelines:

 - Follow precautions wisely.
 The techniques and recommendations on essential oil uses below are there to both give you knowledge on the precautions necessary to use these oils wisely, as well as inspiration on ways you may try.
 Learning the art of how to use essential oils takes time and common sense, but can be implemented easily when done so wisely.
 Again, start conservatively, use less first, and don't overdo it. :)

 Four Applications (and Dozens of Ideas) for Using Essential Oils

-Essential oils are usually used in four ways: aromatically, topically, internally and around the home.
+Essential oils are usually used in four ways:

 Below I'll go through each application, give you the guidelines and offer some inspiration on how to use essential oils in four main applications.